vrnaik/docker/README.md

 ### Glossary: [Back](#docker-cheatsheet-by-vikas-naik)
 - Docker Client : it detects/identifies the docker commands in the terminal.
-- Docker Service : it executes the docker commands.
+- Docker Server : it executes the docker commands.
 - Docker Host : In linux OS, the Complete OS is the Docker Host.
 In Mac/Windows the docker desktop is the Docker Host.
 Docker Host is the Linux environment in which all containers are executed.
 - Docker Image : it is read only image from which the containers are created.
 - Docker Container : containers are created from images.
 We can interact with Containers and edit files in the containers.